Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Artifact prominence metric

 We selected features based on their proven performance for evaluating and detecting texture distortions.
-So, these features estimate not only visual quality of images, but also take into account structural similarity of a high-resolution image and an upscaled image.
+These features estimate not only the visual quality, but also the structural similarity between the reference and the upscaled image.

-The first feature is the visual-image-quality metric DISTS~\citep{ding2022dists}, which takes into account possible texture distortions and their impact on visual perception.
-Since DISTS is trained on natural images, it is good at detecting unnatural degradations such as SR-produced artifacts.
-DISTS produces a single score for a given image, so we applied it block-wise to obtain a feature map.
-We computed DISTS in 16×16-pixel blocks, the metric’s minimum input size.
+The first feature is DISTS~\citep{ding2022dists}, a visual-image-quality metric which accounts for texture distortions and their perceptual impact.
+As DISTS is trained on natural images, it effectively detects unnatural degradations like SR artifacts.
+DISTS produces a single image-level score, so we computed it block-wise in 16×16-pixel blocks, the minimum input size of the metric.

 The second feature, which we call \textit{ssm\_jup}, is adapted from the small-color-artifact detector from \citet{Tsereh2024JPEGAI}, itself based on LDL~\citep{liang2022details}.
-It targets small-scale image distortions and was shown to be effective for finding JPEG AI compression artifacts.
-Unlike \citet{Tsereh2024JPEGAI}, we use all RGB channels rather than only chromatic U and V components to capture texture distortions.
-As with LDL, this feature requires a reference image upscaled by a more artifact-resistant method; we chose bicubic interpolation for this reference input.
+It targets small-scale distortions and was shown to be effective for finding JPEG~AI artifacts.
+To capture texture distortions, we modify the detector to use all RGB channels rather than only chromatic U and~V components.
+Like LDL, this feature requires a reference image upscaled by an artifact-resistant method; we chose bicubic interpolation for this input.

-The last feature, \textit{bd\_jup}, is the weighted sum of LPIPS~\citep{zhang2018unreasonable} and ERQA~\citep{kirillova2022erqa} applied block-wise.
+The last feature, \textit{bd\_jup}, is a weighted sum of LPIPS~\citep{zhang2018unreasonable} and ERQA~\citep{kirillova2022erqa} applied block-wise.
 LPIPS measures how well the upscaled image preserves perceptual quality, and is widely used in SR evaluation.
-Meanwhile, ERQA is designed to assess the preservation of object details and boundaries.
+Meanwhile, ERQA assesses the preservation of object details and boundaries.
 For LPIPS, we used 32×32-pixel blocks with stride of 16.
 ERQA uses 8×8 blocks with no overlap.
 LPIPS is weighted 3:2 compared with ERQA.